pnuu/fmiopendata/README.md

 This library provides two very simple scripts that list all the available data on FMI open data WMS and WFS services.

-Create `wms.html` that lists all the availble WMS layers:
+Create `wms.html` that lists all the available WMS layers:
 ```bash

 wms_html.py